chromium/chromium/docs/security/rust-toolchain.md

 Rust supports unit tests within the primary source code files (e.g. see [an example here](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html)).
+This section describes how to build and run such unit tests.

+## Automatically generated targets

-With most of the templates above you'll get a bonus `gn` target called `<your target name>_unittests` (for pure-Rust targets like `cargo_crate`, `executable`, or `rust_source_set`) or `<your target name>_rs_unittests` (for mixed C++/Rust targets like (`mixed_component`, `mixed_executable`, or
+GN templates that work with Rust sources will automatically generate a bonus `gn` target called
+`<your target name>_unittests` (for pure-Rust targets like `cargo_crate`, `executable`, or `rust_source_set`) or `<your target name>_rs_unittests` (for mixed C++/Rust targets like (`mixed_component`, `mixed_executable`, or